Christopher Morel Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Padres pitching staff ranks 19th in MLB.
+- The Padres pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have the eighth-ranked team ERA across all league pitching staffs (3.80).
+- The Padres' 3.86 team ERA ranks ninth across all MLB pitching staffs.

-- Padres pitchers combine to give up 60 home runs (one per game), the ninth-fewest in baseball.
+- Padres pitchers combine to give up 63 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Weathers (1-3 with a 4.28 ERA and 22 strikeouts in 33 2/3 innings pitched) gets the start for the Padres, his seventh of the season.
+- Snell makes the start for the Padres, his 12th of the season.
+He is 1-6 with a 4.66 ERA and 61 strikeouts in 56 2/3 innings pitched.

-- The lefty's most recent time out was on Tuesday against the Miami Marlins, when he threw four innings, surrendering three earned runs while allowing seven hits.
+- The lefty last pitched on Wednesday against the Miami Marlins, when he threw six scoreless innings while giving up three hits.

-- The 23-year-old has put together a 4.28 ERA and 5.9 strikeouts per nine innings in eight games this season, while giving up a batting average of .262 to opposing hitters.
+- The 30-year-old has an ERA of 4.66, with 9.8 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.